 - 5.1 This review has highlighted that current and future demand for day service provision exceeds current capacity and that over the next five years we expect to see increased demand for service provision for individuals with more complex needs.
-This review, while originally focused on savings, has become focused on future cost avoidance through the provision of more capacity within the sector and increasing greater specialisation of internally provided day service provision to better meet the needs of people with complex disabilities. - 5.2 The cost of adult day services within Tameside are £1.8m per annum.
-People who use day services are financially assessed and are required, where appropriate, to pay a contribution towards their care in line with the Care Act (2014) and the Council's Charging Policy 2015.
-Current income generated by day services is £300,000. - 5.3 Revenue funding in terms of the management and maintenance of the proposed structure will be financed within the existing Active Tameside management fee which is financed via the Population Health revenue budget.
-High cost items such as boiler maintenance will be included within the Council's asset management plan.
-A Project Board has been established and will report into the wider single commissioning programme management board to monitor progress and expenditure of this development and it's future use.
-This will include performance measures that will be reported into the Adult Services Transformation Group. - 5.4 The estimated cost avoidance based on current known cases is provided in table 2:
+This review, while originally focused on savings, has become focused on future cost avoidance through the provision of more capacity within the sector and increasing greater specialisation of internally provided day service provision to better meet the needs of people with complex disabilities. - 5.2 The cost of adult day services within Tameside are £1.8m per annum, People who use day services are financially assessed and are required, where appropriate, to pay a contribution towards their care in line with the Care Act (2014) and Tameside's Charging Policy 2015.
+Current income generated by day services is £300.000. - 5.3 Revenue funding in terms of the management and maintenance of the proposed structure will be captured in the existing management fee and high cost items such as boiler maintenance will form part of the current asset management plan.
+A Project Board has been established and will report into the wider single commissioning programme management board to monitor progress and spend of this development and it's future use.
+This will include performance measures that will be reported into the Adults Transformation Group. - 5.4 Estimated Cost Avoidance based on current known cases;